 Wondering what you can do to make this your greenest Super Bowl party ever?
 These tips will help you score an eco-win on game day.

 1. Buy Local, Buy Organic: Besides the game and the commercials, the Super Bowl is about good eats and drinks.
 So, when out shopping for ingredients, consider purchasing local and organic wherever possible.
 If you are ordering in, support a locally owned restaurant to maximize the benefit to your local economy.
 Buy beer in refillable growlers from a local brewery.
 Finally, only purchase what you need.
 American’s throw out about 25% percent of the food they buy.
 The easiest way to reduce this waste (and save money!) is to plan ahead and purchase only what you need.
-This party planning cheat sheet can help.
+Save the Food’s Guestimator tool can help.

 2. Waste Not Want Not: If you end up with extra food, consider freezing the leftovers for later, distributing to friends, or donating to those in need.
 Excess raw ingredients and prepared (but untouched) food can often be donated to the hungry.
 Reach out to your local soup kitchen or homeless shelter in advance of the Super Bowl to see if they take homemade items, or search the Food Rescue Locator for a local food rescue organization to help make a connection.
 (Visit ivaluefood.com for more tips on reducing wasted food.)

 3. Recycle: One of the easiest things you can do is recycle your party waste.
 Most communities now offer curbside recycling and accept plastics, glass, metals and paper.
-If you don’t already have one, set aside a clearly marked recycle bin and ask your guests to take part.
+To make it easy for your guests to take part, set out a clearly marked recycling bin.
 Make sure to purchase recyclable service ware or better yet, reduce waste all together by using your washable dishware!

 4. Compost Your Food Waste: According to the EPA, Over 36 million tons of food waste reach our landfills each year in the United States.
 This waste could be prevented, used to feed people, or composted to create rich soil to grow new crops.
 Discarded food in landfills is not only wasteful, but it creates methane, a harmful greenhouse gas.
 Home composting is easy and clean—it just takes a little getting used to.
 Click here to learn how you can start composting at home.